Lamont-Labs/QuantraVision/legal/FINANCIAL_DISCLAIMER.md

 ---

-## High-Risk Jurisdictions
+## High-Risk Jurisdictions & California-Specific Compliance

+**California Users:**

+This application complies with California consumer protection laws.
+California users have specific rights under the California Consumer Privacy Act (CCPA) and other state regulations.
+See our Privacy Policy for CCPA compliance details.

+**International & EU/UK Users:**

-If you are located in a jurisdiction with strict financial services regulations (e.g., EU MiFID II, UK FCA), consult a local attorney to ensure your use of this app complies with local laws.
+If you are located in a jurisdiction with strict financial services regulations (e.g., EU MiFID II, UK FCA, Singapore MAS), consult a local attorney to ensure your use of this app complies with local laws.
+This app is designed for U.S. users and may not comply with all international financial services regulations.

 ---